HBPVIS/Lexis/doc/feature/colorMaps.md

 to the messages to identify the target object.
 Another option is aggregation on bigger application specific objects.

+Solved in http::Server by registering to different endpoints.
+Pub-Sub can only have one mapping per type ID.

 ### 5: Why control points x-values are absolute?

 _Resolved: Yes_